-- How much time they can spend analyzing data
+- How much time they can spend analyzing data?

-Remember that internal and external users have different needs.
+Remember that internal and external users have diverse needs.
 If the reports are designed for your own company, you more or less know what insights will be useful for your staff and what level of data complexity they can struggle through.

 However, if your reports will also be used by external parties, remember to stick to your corporate identity.
 The visual reports you provide them with should be easy-to-use and actionable.
 Your final users should be able to read and understand them independently, with no IT support needed.

-7) What data visualizations should you choose?
+12) What data visualizations should you choose?

 Your data is clean and your calculations are done, but you are not finished yet.
 You can have the most valuable insights in the world, but if they’re presented poorly, your target audience won’t receive the impact from them that you’re hoping for.

-And we don’t live in a world where simply having the right data is the end all, be all.
-You have to convince other decision makers within your company that this data is:
+And we don’t live in a world where simply having the right data is the end-all, be-all.
+You have to convince other decision-makers within your company that this data is: